 Day-to-Day in-school formative assessment

 ‘Day to Day In-School Formative Assessment’ is an integral part of teaching and learning.
 It helps children to measure their own strengths and areas for development.
 It allows teachers to understand pupil performance on a continuing basis, enabling them to identify when pupils are struggling, when they have consolidated learning and when they are ready to progress.
 In this way, it supports teachers to provide appropriate support (corrective activities) or extension (enrichment activities to deepen understanding) as necessary and informs progress.
 It enables teachers to evaluate their own teaching of particular topics or concepts and to plan future lessons accordingly.
-Teachers will record this on OPT, recognising where pupils have met key objectives.
+Teachers will record this on SIMS for Reading, Writing, Maths, French, ICT, Music and PE, recognising where pupils have met key objectives.
+Teachers will record Geography and History objectives in pupils books.

 Through ‘Day-to Day In-School Formative Assessment’, we will: